-Section 3: Reading Aloud Time: 2 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Choice of book and passage/pages An appropriate choice of the right length.
+Section 3: Reading Aloud Time: 2 minutes Pass Good Pass (Endorsed) Merit Merit Plus (Endorsed) Distinction Choice of Book and Passage/Pages An appropriate choice of the required number of pages, containing dialogue.
 A choice of suitable length with some opportunity for variety.
 A choice with regular opportunity for variety.
 A piece with variety which offers some challenges for the reader.
-A challenging choice appropriate for your reading ability.
+A challenging choice offering a balanced range of narrative and dialogue.
 Introduction Gives title.
-Gives title clearly.
 Gives title and author.
-Gives title and author clearly.
-Gives title and author with some additional detail and enthusiasm.
+Gives title and author clearly and tells us what it is about.
+Gives title and author clearly, tells us what it is about, and explains which character you would like to talk to.
+Gives title and author clearly, tells us what it is about, and explains which character you would like to talk to, with enthusiasm.
 Style Mainly fluent with regular hesitation.
 Mostly fluent with minor hesitation.
 Fluent, unhurried reading.
 Fluent throughout.
 Lively reading.
 Voice/Delivery Audible voice.
 Audible voice.
 Clarity is developing.
 Clear, audible voice.
 Clear and audible with some variation of pitch, pace or tone.
 Voice has vocal strength and vitality.
-Communication Audience awareness at beginning and end.
-Glances up occasionally.
+Communication Some audience awareness.
 Shares with listeners from time to time.
-Regular eye-contact with the audience.
-Shares content enthusiastically, while keeping the flow.
+Regular eye-contact with the audience or the assessor, while keeping the flow.
+Regular, comfortable eye-contact with the audience and the assessor.
+Shares content enthusiastically and easily with everyone.